georgikrumov16-cyber/metrics-agent/README.md

+DMAP — DevOps Monitoring & Automation Platform
+A production‑grade monitoring platform built with Kubernetes, Prometheus, Grafana, and a custom metrics agent.

 📌 Overview
 DMAP (DevOps Monitoring & Automation Platform) is a fully containerised, Kubernetes‑native monitoring system designed to collect, expose, scrape, and visualise system metrics using: